gershnik/intrusive_shared_ptr/README.md

 Another take on the performance issue as a comment on standard library proposal can be found [here](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1351r0.html#params).
 [This page](doc/trivial_abi.md) contains details on why this is a good idea and why concerns about order of destruction do not really matter here.

+### Correct implementation of a "reference counted base" class

+This is not directly a problem with smart pointers but with a base class often provided together with them to implement an intrusively counted class.
+Very often they contain subtle bugs (see ['A note on implementing reference counted objects'](doc/reference_counting.md) for more details).
+It is also tricky to create a base class that can work well for different requirements without compromising efficiency.

+### Support for weak pointers

+Continuing on the base class theme, when doing intrusive reference counting, supporting (or not) weak pointers is the responsibility of the counted class.
+Supporting weak pointers also usually involves tradeoffs in terms of performance or memory consumption.
+This library allows to enable a decent implementation of weak pointers via policy based design.

 ## Usage